1979 Susan B. Anthony Dollar Coin Value Simplified

 What Are 1979 Dollar Coins Usually Worth?

-A vast majority of 1979 dollar coins are worth a few dollars if that.
+A vast majority of 1979 dollar coins are worth a few dollars at max.
 However, rare coins can sell for thousands of dollars.
 That's why it's a good idea to make sure you know the value of your 1979 dollar coins before you sell them.
 If you think you see a mint mark that isn't from damage to the coin, you may want to have it professionally graded.

 The most valuable 1979 dollar coins are often those with rare mint errors.
 For example, the highest-valued 1979 dollar coins aren't really Susan B. Anthony dollar coins at all.
 A coin stamped entirely incorrectly using the Sacagawea dollar dies on the planchet (metal disk) of the 1979 Susan B. Anthony dollar coin sold for over $16,400.